hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 sourdough pasta, or anything you please with it.
 Some bakers just discard that sourdough.
 I like to store that highly fermented sourdough in an additional jar in my fridge, ready for use whenever I please.

+`TODO - enter some pictures of discard sourdough products`

 After 4 days your sourdough should be way more active than it was before.
 If it is not, then you need to repeat this process.
 As suggested, eventually